Discover the Best Mindfulness Practice for Your Moment

 5 Mindfulness Practice Patterns Beginners Notice

 A gentle progression is grounding, short breathing, body scan, longer sitting, then daily-life mindfulness.
-Workplace research has found mindfulness-based programs can reduce psychological distress and improve well-being and job strain, source but averages do not predict your Tuesday afternoon.
+Workplace research has found mindfulness-based programs can reduce psychological distress and improve well-being and job strain, PubMed research but averages do not predict your Tuesday afternoon.
 If focus is the main aim, compare options in our mindfulness for focus guide.

 Mindfulness Practice Finder Gaps and Safety Boundaries